 We believe that our audit provides a reasonable basis for our opinion on compliance for each major federal program.
-However, our audit does not provide a legal determination of the Health System's compliance.
+However, our audit does not provide a legal determination of Dartmouth-Hitchcock Health and its subsidiaries compliance.

 Opinion on Each Major Federal Program